Planning a Trip to Europe: Part 3, Booking Rooms and Trip Pacing

 The larger your group and the more children you have, the fewer activities I would recommend planning, and the fewer “must-see” sights I would schedule.
 Embrace slow adventure.
 Savor exploring one city thoroughly.
 Become acquainted with their parks and nearby cafés.
 Travel is sometimes about immersing yourself in an atmosphere, right?
 This is an art I am still learning, but one that will stand our trip enjoyment in good stead…Even if you are few in number and nimble to travel, plan a slower day after a really full one.
 Don’t wear yourself out.
 One thing I’ve learned is that I enjoy having my museums spaced out — if I see too many museums too close together I stop appreciating them.
 I need a day of nature/fun/wandering in between to refresh my mental palate.
 Preferably while using my actual palate…

 Where to stay?
-Before I book any rooms my paranoia kicks in and I write a little chart of where we’ll be when, to make sure I don’t mess up my booking dates and that everything dovetails.
+Before I book any rooms in Europe my paranoia kicks in and I write a little chart of where we’ll be when, to make sure I don’t mess up my booking dates and that everything dovetails.
 We are fans of renting local houses; we feel a little more a part of wherever we’re visiting, we have a kitchen to help cut food costs (up next!), as well sitting areas to chill, and a way to wash clothes.
 Since we don’t travel with anything larger than a carry-on (For so many reasons!
 Never regretted it!
 Packing tips coming soon…), any trip that lasts longer than a week will require some way to do laundry.
 Unless we’re there the better part of a week, the first place we stay won’t need to have a washing machine, but our second one will.
 Within the next week, we’ll need another washing machine, so we book accordingly.
 So at least one chance to wash clothes a week.
 There’s nothing like having a way to wash clothes, particularly when traveling with children.
 Our personal rental go-to has been AirBnb (we are strangers to them, except as consumers), and we will filter rooms/houses by whether or not they have a washing machine.
 (You can also filter searches for baby gear, such as a pack n’ play.
 In France it’s called a lit paralpluie.)
-Heads up, most/many places in Europe will not have a dryer; they provide a drying rack, just plan accordingly in your clothes schedule!
-I’ve never had a bad experience renting a room; I read the reviews of a place thoroughly and they have steered me well.
+Heads up, most/many rooms in Europe will not have a dryer; they provide a drying rack, just plan accordingly in your clothes schedule!
+I’ve never had a bad experience renting a room in Europe; I read the reviews of a place thoroughly and they have steered me well.
 If you’re planning on using public transportation as your primary means of getting around, look to see if the room is close to a métro/bus stop.
 If I’m in France, it’s an especially nice perk if there’s a good boulangerie nearby (yes, I look for that too!).

 Another personal rule of thumb: the more people you have in your group, the more children with you, the easier and faster commuting should be.
 Logistics are already complicated enough in those circumstances.
 Don’t make yourself wrangle a two-year old and/or eight other people out the door on a timetable every day to race to catch a bus or train, or even for a long walk.
 Not a fun way to start the day.
 We try to strike the balance of staying close enough in to enjoy the vibe, but not pay a premium.
 But sometimes it’s worth the premium for the experience and convenience!
-We did pay some premiums (to us) on our last trip to France for some B&Bs with native hosts and delicious breakfasts and they were worth every penny.
+We did pay some premiums (to us) on our last trip to France for some B&Bs with native hosts (like our awesome place in Amboise!) and delicious breakfasts and they were worth every penny.

 Things to see and places to sleep are wonderful, but I travel mostly on my stomach, so next week — planning food!